 How a Disclosure is made

-All disclosure are to be made on an LG09A Disclosure of Gifts Form and delivered to the City of Stirling Chief Executive Officer within three days of receiving the gift, once your candidate nomination has been made to the Returning Officer.
+All disclosures are to be made on an LG09A Disclosure of Gifts Form and delivered to the City of Stirling Chief Executive Officer within three days of receiving the gift, once your candidate nomination has been made to the Returning Officer.

 Donors will also need to disclose any gifts made within the relevant period.
 Information required includes the name of the candidate, the name and address of the donor, the date the gift was promised or received, the value of the gift and a description of the gift.